-Desks grouped together in a shared space, possibly in a coworking space but more likely in another company’s excess space.
-This is a great option for companies just getting started and on a budget.
-It’s also an awesome opportunity to form a symbiotic relationship with a like-minded company.
+Desks grouped together in a shared space, possibly in a coworking space or filling excess space within another company’s office.
+Team Desks are a great option for companies just getting started and/or on a restricted budget.

-A large, private room fit for a small to midsize team.
+A large private room, fit for a small to midsize team.
 This could be at a coworking space, directly from a landlord, or within another company’s office space.
 A great place to bring teams together to focus and collaborate.
-Not so great for growing teams or teams that are on the phone often.
+Not so great for growing teams or teams with individuals who need privacy, while on the phone for example.

-Easy as that, the different types of office space available.
 Think you’re ready to dive in?
-First, consider a couple other factors as you begin your search:
+Here are some other factors to consider, as you begin your search...

 Location - Cut down on your team’s commute by taking into account where everyone lives.
 Be sure to consider not just the traditional car commute but also proximity to public transportation.
 Beyond that, you may want to consider where your clients are located or if there are restaurants and entertainment nearby.
 Your office location will help define your company culture.
 For example, you most often find tech companies clustered in San Francisco’s SoMa District, or financial firms on Wall Street.

 Have questions?
 We're here to help!